xitop/edzed/docs/simulation.rst

   can be obtained with :meth:`Block.get_conf`; extract the ``'inputs'`` value from the result.

-  Not defined before the circuit finalization.
+  Not defined before the circuit finalization - see :meth:`Circuit.finalize`.
-  (see :meth:`Circuit.finalize`)

 .. seealso:: :ref:`Input signatures`